Gluten Free London: A Complete Guide for Celiac Foodies

 Niche is the OG of dedicated gluten free restaurants in London.
 It’s the first restaurant accredited by Coeliac UK, and it remains 100% gluten free to this day.

-It’s a little out of the way of the main sights in London – it’s in Angel in north London, which is about 20 minutes away from Central London by Tube – but it’s well worth the effort to get there for the amazing, safe gluten free food.
+It’s a little out of the way of the main sights in London – it’s in Angel in North London, which is about 20 minutes away from Central London by Tube – but it’s well worth the effort to get there for the amazing, safe gluten free food.

 We really enjoyed both the food and the ambiance, and it was a lovely night spent alternating between talking and stuffing our faces full of delicious food.